The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/best-in-slot.md

     description: |-
       * safe to run
       * The next set has extra pieces for more piety if needed
-      * Terrible alignment but in ultimates that matters a little less.
+      * Terrible alignment but in ultimates, but that matters a little less.
       * 2.47
     name: 2.47 Mid Piety TOP set
     link: a91cf8ba-5ea1-4050-82c0-b90862a77ac0